kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Maintain Confidentiality

-If _Blockchain Commons_ agrees to provide services described as "consulting" under a _Statement of Work_ that include producing reports, documentation, or other written work product:
+If _Blockchain Commons_ agrees to provide services described as "consulting" under a _Statement of Work_:

 1.  _Blockchain Commons_ agrees, on request, to enter into a confidentiality agreement on the terms of _Blockchain Commons_' published form patron confidentiality agreement.

-2.  _Blockchain Commons_ agrees to redact _Patron_ confidential information included or disclosed in the work product from any versions published or otherwise distributed beyond _Blockchain Commons_ and _Patron_.
+2.  _Blockchain Commons_ agrees to redact _Patron_ confidential information from reports, documentation, and other written work product published or otherwise distributed beyond _Blockchain Commons_ and _Patron_.

 # Patron's Obligations